lukmanr/CLVPipelines/build-deploy/README.md

 _CLV_REPO  | The name of the github repository with the solution's source components.
 _BASE_IMAGE | The name of the base image for Lightweight Python compoments.
 Specify the image name only.
 The image will be pushed to `gcr.io/[YOUR_PROJECT_ID]/[_BASE_IMAGE]`
-_AUTOML_TABLES_IMAGE | The name of the image that hosts AutoML Tables components _TRAIN_PIPELINE | The name for the compiled training pipeline.
+_AUTOML_TABLES_IMAGE | The name of the image that hosts AutoML Tables components _TAG | The tag to apply when building images.
+Both images will be tagged with the same tag.
+_TRAIN_PIPELINE | The name for the compiled training pipeline.
 The compiled pipeline is saved as `[_TRAIN_PIPELINE].tar.gz` _PREDICT_PIPELINE | The name for the compiled batch predict pipeline.
 The compiled pipeline will be saved as `[_PREDICT_PIPELINE].tar.gz` |
 _BUCKET_NAME | The name of a GCP bucket in your project to store compiled pipelines and other artifacts used by the pipelines.
 If the bucket does not exist, it will be created by the build